alejandraquintero018/urban-pancake/README.md

 # urban-pancake

 ## Description
 This application is an API for a fictionous social network applicaiton.
 This application uses Express.js, MongoDB and Mongoose ODM.
 This application is ran using Insomnia.
 Through this project, I learned how to use Moongoose ODM and to set up a model and a schema.
-In this project, I also seperated the controllers and routes making my code more succinct.
-Referring to the documentation for Mongoose, validating this
+In this project, I also seperated the controllers and routes making my code more succinct, doing this was new but I found my code to be alot cleaner once implimented.
+The most difficult part of this project was matching the given models and schema.
+This provided insight on making models and schemas based off of a request.

 ## Usage